 The main goal of the pome fruit industry is to supply the preferred choice products in any market.
 To this end, it is essential that all role players in the industry should have a mutual vision and passion to attain this.

-The Association is a Section 21 (non-profit) company, which is administered by a board of directors representing the main pome fruit production regions in the SA.
+The Association is an NPC, which is administered by a board of directors representing the main pome fruit production regions in the SA.
 Hortgro Pome resorts under the structure of HORTGRO, the umbrella industry service organisation.

 - To rationalise and promote the production and marketing of apples and pears.